Local Housing Allowance Information

 You may be allowed an extra room if you have:

-a severely disabled child who needs their own room but would be expected to share under the rules above
+- a severely disabled adult or child who needs their own room but would be expected to share under the rules above

-The number of bedrooms you need sets the LHA rate you qualify for and hence the maximum amount that Housing Benefit will pay.
+The number of bedrooms you need sets the LHA rate you qualify for and hence the maximum amount that Housing Benefit or Universal Credit will pay.

-Unlike in social housing (where the rules compare the number of rooms allowed with the number you have), in the private rented sector the number of rooms in your house is irrelevant.
+Unlike in social housing (where the rules compare the number of rooms allowed with the number you have), in the private rented sector the number of rooms in your home is irrelevant.

 Shared Accommodation Rate